 Unexpected Hidden Dangers of Flooding

-Some dangers to flooding do occur.
+Some dangers to flooding do occur as CDC explains here.
 What we are about to mention may seem obvious for some, but may be overlooked by others.
 See below for some examples:

 Rats, Rodents, and Other Infiltrators

 Rats, along with mice and other rodents, abandon their refuge to search for new, dry locations.
 Where do they go?
 Unfortunately, it’s not common to find them in unaffected areas of your home, after a flood.
 While it might be the last thing on your mind when hit with a flood, filling in holes can be beneficial for keeping rats away.

 Floods can cause incidents like sewage backup and the emergence of dead animals.
 Flies will literally eat this up, and begin to lay their eggs in all sorts of surfaces and before long, you could have an unwanted fly infestation on your hands.

 If you experience a flood in your home during late spring or summer, you will probably see more wasps than usual.
 The floodwater might have even washed out a source of food from the soil, causing the wasps to come in droves, especially if their usual food sources have been tampered with.

 Just like with the other pests and rodents that we mentioned earlier, cockroaches will be forced out of their homes by floods and will seek refuge in new, dry homes.
 Be extremely careful if you find them.
 Cockroaches are known to be riddled with diseases like salmonella, which can put you and your family at risk, if contracted.

 Ensuring the safety of pets during floods is paramount, as these situations can be particularly distressing for animals.
 Firstly, it’s crucial to bring pets indoors well in advance of an impending flood, as outdoor conditions can quickly become hazardous.
 Designate a safe, elevated area within your home where pets can take refuge, ensuring they have access to food, water, and familiar items.